-Period 1 Broadly inform about "exemption from overtime working hours" for employees taking child-rearing hours December 2010 to November 2013 Broadly inform about the system within the company to create an environment in which employees can work with a sense of assurance 2 Broadly inform about the expansion of the nursing care leave system for children December 2010 to November 2013 Support balancing Broadly inform about the system within the company work and childcare 3 Additional parental leave for moms and dads December 2010 to November 2013 childcare Broadly inform about the system within the company and promote its use 4 Encourage male employees to acquire paternity leave December 2010 to November 2013 Broadly inform about the system within the company and promote its use 5 Broadly inform about short-term nursing care leave December 2010 to November 2013 Broadly inform about the system within the company Improve the review of how ew of how ployees 6 Reduction of long working hours (overtime work) Nationwide introduction employees work Continue and expand initiatives to switch off lights at 10 p.m. from December 2010 Support 7 Holding Bring Your Kids to Work Day nurturing the next generation Invite employees' children in elementary and junior high schools during summer vacation period to the company for various activities such as interaction session with president and visits to parents' workplaces.
+Plan Period 1 Broadly inform about "exemption from overtime working hours" for employees taking child-rearing hours December 2010 to Broadly inform about the system within the company to create an environment in which employees can work with a sense of assurance November 2013 2 Broadly inform about the expansion of the nursing care leave system for children December 2010 to Support Broadly inform about the system within the company November 2013 balancing work and childcare 3 Additional parental leave for moms and dads December 2010 to Broadly inform about the system within the company and promote its use November 2013 4 Encourage male employees to acquire paternity leave December 2010 to 4 Broadly inform about the system within the company and promote its use November 2013 5 Broadly inform about short-term nursing care leave December 2010 to Broadly inform about the system within the company November 2013 Improve the review of how 6 Reduction of long working hours (overtime work) Nationwide employees work Continue and expand initiatives to switch off lights at 10 p.m. introduction from December 2010 Support nurturing the next generation g the 7 Holding Bring Your Kids to Work Day Invite employees' children in elementary and junior high schools during summer vacation period to the company for various activities such as interaction session with president and visits to parents' workplaces.
 From 2011 to 2013 in summer